MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-view-traffic-logs.md

 ---
-title: Global Secure Access (preview) network traffic logs
+title: Global Secure Access network traffic logs
-description: Learn how to use Global Secure Access (preview) traffic logs to monitor connections to the service, the type of traffic, and who's connecting.
+description: Learn how to use Global Secure Access traffic logs to monitor connections to the service, the type of traffic, and who's connecting.
 author: kenwith
 ms.author: kenwith
 manager: amycolannino